marshallward/cubex/README.rst

   function name.
 For example,  a function named ``GET_LAPLACIAN`` will be stored as ``get_laplacian_``.

-  This is the usual convention, but other compilers may deviate from thisj so it's recommended that you inspect the regions before accessing them.
+  This is the usual convention, but other compilers may deviate from this, so it's best to inspect the regions with ``print_tree()`` or some other method first.

 * Currently only Score-P output is supported in the ``main`` branch.
 Scalasca output is slightly different and currently does not work as well in